Calgary Coin & Antique Home Chinese Reference Guide Index

 S-177.
 Obvrse: "PU CH'UAN" with two rays extending from the bottom corners of the inner rim (as illusrated above).
 Reverse: blank.

 Other minor varieties of this type exist.
-We have had an example with no rays, but a dot on the obverse inner rim.
+I had an example with no rays, but a dot on the obverse inner rim.
 These are very well make coins, with very well defined and finished rims.
 It appears they did not circulate a great deal because we have never seen a well worn specimen of this coinage (most specimens will be found in a grade of XF).

 HUO-PU COINAGE